kellyannclements0-ui/Hello/README.md

-# Hello
+# Hello github 👋🏾
-My first project
+This is my first github project.
+Im learning how repositories and commits work.